3 Steps to Wellness with Creative Thinking Tools.

 The Tension of Growth and Stillness

-On this particular afternoon, my circumstances became too consuming.
+On this particular evening, my circumstances became too consuming.
 I couldn't see any way out of my situation.
 I had lost my sense of self, and my anxiety became too much.
 I was sick of being overwhelmed, thinking, and feeling overwhelmed in my body.

 Wellness Through Creativity.